Popstars (New Zealand TV series)

 Popstars is a New Zealand reality documentary television show.
 The first edition aired on TVNZ in 1999 and showed the establishment of a five-piece girl group, TrueBliss.
 The series was the origin of the Popstars reality TV series format, which went on to be sold to over 50 countries.
-A reboot of Popstars screened in 2021, making the New Zealand format the only one remaining in the franchise to keep ongoing to this day.
+A reboot of Popstars screened in 2021.

 Format

 Unlike the modern Idol or The X Factor television franchises — which are presented as singing contests with public votes — the original 1999 New Zealand series of Popstars was presented as a documentary.
 It looked at the formation of a modern pop group from the auditions through to the first released single.
 There was no public vote – the five group members were decided by a panel of music industry experts.

 Popstars creator Jonathan Dowling licensed the series concept to production company Screentime in Australia, who then on sold it to TresorTV in Germany before taking it worldwide.
 The series format was sold to over 50 countries internationally.